Date: Thu, 2 Mar 2006

 "Would you like me to perform something?"
 Marie hinted.

 "Well . . .
 I guess.
 Sure," Donny said.
 "But somebody's got to search for our missing brother, Little Jimmy Osmond.
-And since you're not allowed out of the house except for concerts, Marie, I guess it'll have to be me, Donny Osmond."
+And since you're not allowed out of the house except for concerts, Marie, I guess it'll have to be me, teen idol, Donny Osmond."

 "Neat," said Marie.
 "While you're scouring the neighborhood for our missing sibling, I will be here further showing forth my range and intelligence by means of a memorized rendition of Hugo Ball's Dada masterpiece, `Karawane,' reveling in its meaningful meaninglessness, as I hope to do one day on some television show or other in a future decade."

 "Donny?" shouted Marie, having more or less successfully finished repeating the nonsense syllables with only a few slip-ups, and consequently expecting at least some courtesy applause.
 "Donny, can Latter-Day Saints say bung?
 I mean, are we allowed to?
 'Cos I know we canI just did.
 Three times, in fact.
 It was fun.
 Bung.
 Bung.
 Bung.
-Also, I said, ü üü ü, which actually sounds kind of suggestive, if you dwell on it a good long while."
+Also, I said, ü üü ü, which actually sounds sort of suggestive, if you dwell on it a good long while."

 "Er, Donny?
 Donny?"